Tassos Papadopoulos: Political career

+Militant

 Papadopoulos returned to Cyprus on 20 March 1955, ten days before the start of EOKA's armed struggle against British colonialism.
 At first he joined EOKA and became regional chief of operations in Nicosia, whilst Polycarpos Yiorkadjis was held captive.
-Soon however, he became active in PEKA, the political arm of the EOKA guerilla organisation.
+Soon however, he became active in PEKA, the political arm of the EOKA guerrilla organisation.
 In 1958, aged 24, he became PEKA's general secretary.

 He took part in the London Conference in 1959 and was one of the two delegates (besides the AKEL delegates) who voted against the signing of the London and Zurich Agreements.
 He was also one of the four representatives of the Greek Cypriot side at the Constitutional Commission which drafted the Constitution of the Republic of Cyprus.

 Ministerial appointments

 Following independence, aged 25 and to his own surprise he was appointed first as provisional Minister of Internal Affairs and soon afterwards as Minister of Labour.
 He was the youngest member of the new cabinet and remains the youngest minister to date to serve in a Cypriot government.
 For the following 12 years he served successively as Minister of the Interior, Minister of Finance, Minister of Labour and Social Insurance, Minister of Health and Minister of Agriculture and Natural Resources.